josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 Those people on the news?
 I guess you must assume you won't know them.

-Dictators, fascists, and malicious state actors are wielding AI as a ruthlessly efficient propaganda machine, disseminating more convincing disinformation than ever, faster than was ever previously possible.
+Malicious state actors are wielding AI as a ruthlessly efficient propaganda machine, disseminating more convincing disinformation than ever, faster than was ever previously possible.

 I suppose being an optimist about this technology must mean you believe that ultimately won't affect you—or at the very least, it's a worthwhile tradeoff.
-Whoever those in power are going after, and whoever the victims of violence are, they won't be too close to you, writing emails more efficiently than ever.
+Whoever those in power are going after, and whoever the victims of violence are, they won't be too close to you, writing your emails more efficiently than ever.

 AI is now (horrifyingly) being used in the legal system, too.
 From facial recognition to criminal justice, AI is increasingly being put in charge of deciding who is guilty and innocent, and what punishment those people might deserve.